KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 #### 2. Series Overview – Part 2
 ![dodona-series-overview-2](../images/dodona-series-overview-2.png)

-The middle section of the course showcases *Basisbegrippen en Toepassingen* (Basic Concepts and Applications), progressively introducing fundamental statistical concepts such as measurement levels, crime rate calculations, and correlation.
-Exercises in this section primarily target the lower three levels of Bloom's Taxonomy: Remember, Understand, and Apply.
+The middle section of the course showcases fundamental statistical concepts organized progressively through Bloom's Taxonomy, beginning with measurement levels (1), descriptive statistics (2), hypothesis testing (3), and central tendency (4).
+This section primarily targets the lower levels of Bloom's Taxonomy: Remember and Understand.

 ---

 #### 3. Series Overview – Part 3
 ![dodona-series-overview-3](../images/dodona-series-overview-3.png)

-The final section, *Analyse en Evaluatie in Statistiek* (Analysis and Evaluation in Statistics), focuses on advanced interpretation tasks including boxplots, leverage points, and spurious correlation.
-This section targets higher-order thinking with questions aligned with Bloom's levels of Analyze and Evaluate, encouraging students to interpret patterns, detect outliers, and assess methodological choices using realistic crime data.
+The following sections progress through Application (5-8), Analysis (9-11), and Evaluation (12-14), focusing on practical skills like crime rate calculations, sampling distributions, and chi-square tests, followed by interpretation tasks including histograms, boxplots, and scatterplots.
+The course culminates with advanced topics like partial correlation, significance testing, and spurious correlation, concluding with research design creation (15) that targets the highest level of Bloom's Taxonomy.

 ### Performance Monitoring